-There should be no shame in being able to accept when you are competing with anyone who has more merit than you.
-There should be no shame is accepting when you have failed at a task or in an attempt to comprehend some information.
+There should be no shame in being able to accept that you are competing with anyone who has more merit than you.
+There should be no shame in accepting when you have failed at a task or in an attempt to comprehend some information.
 This type of acceptance is very important because it helps you to identify what your strengths and weaknesses are and what specifically you need to improve on.

-It’s dangerous for anyone to develop such a phobia of failing at anything, or looking badly before others at failing at anything that they resort to a deluded mindset where they tell themselves how smart they, and so on and so forth.
-In your fantasy world failure may be beneath you, but in real life you would only have experience in accomplishing very little.
+It’s dangerous for anyone to develop such a phobia of failing at anything or looking badly before others at failing at anything that they resort to a deluded mindset where they tell themselves how smart they, and so on and so forth.
+In your fantasy world failure may be beneath you, but in real life, you would only have experience in accomplishing very little.

-If you recognize yourself as being too prideful in following through on difficult challenges, particularly those that are life changing, perhaps it’s time to start accepting your flaws as a cherished part of who you are, otherwise known as unconditional self acceptance.
-Unconditional self acceptance does not mean that accepting your flaws as a human being equates to doing nothing about your flaws.
-Unconditional self acceptance means that your self worth is based on the simple fact that you exist.
+If you recognize yourself as being too prideful in following through on difficult challenges, particularly those that are life-changing, perhaps it’s time to start accepting your flaws as a cherished part of who you are, otherwise known as unconditional self-acceptance.
+Unconditional self-acceptance does not mean that accepting your flaws as a human being equates to doing nothing about your flaws.
+Unconditional self-acceptance means that your self worth is based on the simple fact that you exist.
 So with this belief in mind, your worthiness does not increase or decrease based on accomplishments or failures.

 All human constructs of hierarchy and worthiness assigned to people, such as those based on the family they were born into and their personal accomplishments are considered artificial and have no bearing on your true worthiness as a human being.
-This does not mean that in the event you bring harm unto others that you are above consequence, or that you are undeserving of praise when you accomplish something noteworthy, however regardless of your actions your worth as a human being remains unchanged.
+This does not mean that in the event you bring harm unto others that you are above consequence, or that you are undeserving of praise when you accomplish something noteworthy, however, regardless of your actions your worth as a human being remains unchanged.

-So imagine if you stopped over inflating your strengths in your head and genuinely accepted yourself as you are?
+So imagine if you stopped over-inflating your strengths in your head and genuinely accepted yourself as you are?
 What would change?